matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/useful-address.md

 **Do not transfer tokens or Ether to any of the addresses below;** it will result in a loss of funds.

-Users should only interact with the token bridge contracts via [zkSync Bridge](https://bridge.zksync.io/).

 :::

 | Contract           | Address                                                                                                                     |